upendrak/swc-stanford-20180329/sessions/shell.rst

 4. Pipes and Filters
 ====================

-Now that we know a few basic commands, we can finally look at the shell's most powerful feature: the ease with which it lets us combine existing programs in new ways.
+Now that we know a few basic commands, we can finally look at the shell's most powerful feature *pipe* which lets us combine existing programs in new ways.
 We'll start with a directory called ``molecules`` that contains six files describing some simple organic molecules.
 The ``.pdb`` extension indicates that these files are in Protein Data Bank format, a simple text format that specifies the type and position of each atom in the molecule.

 .. code-block :: bash